Galapagos

 Although you could visit these places on your cruise or land-based itinerary, that’s more than a little beside the point.
 The magic of the Galapagos lies in its wildlife and landscapes.

-Are you considering a vacation in the Galapagos?
-Overwhelmed by choices?
-How would you like to have all your questions answered by a Galapagos travel expert–someone who knows the Galapagos first hand and by heart?
+Are you considering a vacation in the Galapagos and overwhelmed by all your choices?
+Have all your questions answered by a Galapagos travel expert–someone who knows the Galapagos firsthand and by heart!

 When is the best time to visit the Galapagos Islands?

-Garua, Dry, or Cool Season (June to November) brings merciful fog, drizzle, and cool winds.
+Garua, the Dry or Cool Season (June to November), brings fog, drizzle, and cool winds.
 Overnight air temperatures drop into the high 60’s, with similar water temperatures near the surface.
 These months are the height of the breeding season for many of the island’s avian species.
 Winds and seas are less calm.

 May is often cited as the ideal month in terms of weather, water temperature, and wildlife.
-Guides will tell you their favorite months are April / May or December / January.
+Our guides will tell you that their favorite months are April / May or December / January.

-September is traditionally the least visited month; many cruise and land operators shut down in September for annual dry dock or repairs.
+September is traditionally the least visited month, since many cruise ships and land operators shut down that month for annual dry dock or repairs.
 Still, some visitors prefer to be in Galapagos at times when fewer people are in the islands.

 Bottom line, this is a year-round, equatorial destination with very little seasonal or temperature change.
 Species migration is rarer than elsewhere; most birds are in residence continually.
-Rainfall is low and welcome.
-Seas are generally calm.
+Rainfall is low, and seas are generally calm.
 There is no “bad” or “wrong” time to visit.

 Is the Galapagos good for kids?